yjlintw/dotfiles/README.md

 I've been using Yadr since 2013 but since a couple of years ago my preferences and configurations started to diverge too much from upstream.
 So now my repo is barely mergeable with the original one.
 Although I'm still a contributor there, my main focus should on my fork (unless we converge again in the future of course :-)).

-Here are the differences in a nutshell (also make sure you read the `How to learn your way around this repo` section):
+Here are the differences in a nutshell (also make sure you read the [What's included, how to learn, how to customize?](#whats-included-how-to-learn-how-to-customize) section):

 - NeoVim in Terminal rather than GUI MacVim
+- Generally faster vim experience (mostly because of RipGrep and NeoVim's async stuff, but we also use less plugins)
 - Keymaps that don't rely on MacOS's <kbd>Cmd</kbd> key, so keymaps would stay cohesive in both TUI vim, GUI vim and Linux environments.
 - Testing.
 We have basic CI testing.
 See more about it in the [Testing](#testing) section.
 - Different set of VIM plugins.
 That's too big of a list to keep up to date here in README so if you're interested you're better off comparing the two repo's plugins.
 What I can say is: